 The Teu le Va - Dawn Raids History Community Fund Round Two would not fund:

-Successful fund recipients will be asked to complete monthly progress updates, a six-month progress report, and a final accountability report for their initiative that will include:
+Successful fund recipients were asked to complete monthly progress updates, a six-month progress report, and a final accountability report for their initiative that will include:

 Applicants were encouraged to share their initiative with the public where possible and/or appropriate.